NLLGG/LocalGuru/README.md

 for community's.
 Meanwhile being aware of the current state of the code.
 None the less, we are certain there is great potential for this project.

-Take a look and give us feedback at the [issue-tracker][3].

 [1]: https://buurtlinux.nl 			"BuurtLinux"
 [2]: https://nllgg.nl				"Nederlandse Linux Gebruikers Groep"
-[3]: https://github.com/NLLGG/LocalGuru/issues	"Issue tracker on Github for LocalGuru"